jamesbaroi/web-app-test/README.md

 (7) MYSQL_DATABASE_NAME='your-mysql-server-database'

-## III.
+### III.
 Configure server application
 Change the template engine's view path to its full path relative to the host server's root folder.
 For example on aws-ec2-linux-2:

 app.set('views', '/home/ec2-user/web-app-test/views');

-The inclusiong of the views full path is not strictly needed to run the application on a server but useful - in one use case, for automating application restart on system reboot using systemd services.
+The the full path is not strictly needed to run the application on a server but useful - in one use case, for automating application restart on system reboot using systemd services.